sdw-online/football-app/README.md

 ## Plan of Action
+It is always important to establish the steps you need to take in your projects, so here are the stages we need to successfully implement this app:

 - Design a wireframe ofthe football app including the stats you want to visualize as graphs and charts
 - Visualize them in Jupyter Lab/Notebook